Essays · PPTs · Blog

 Theory: When adults are evangelized at the same rate as children, conversion rates are closer to being the same.

 Most who come to faith grew up in Christian homes.
 They had a massive “evangelistic advantage” via daily interaction with Christian parents.
-“83% of those who make faith decisions, make them young” – because they have an early and frequent opportunity to do so in their families, not because they are especially open and evangelized by the church.
+“83% of those who make faith decisions, make them young” – because they have an early and frequent opportunity to do so in their families not because they are especially open and evangelized by the church.

 Most who do not come to faith are in non-Christian homes and not evangelized nearly as frequently.
-They might go to school with Christians, and might even get invited to church once or twice a year, but they lack the “home court advantage” of daily evangelistic opportunities Those who do not make an early decision for Christ in most cases did not have the opportunity.
-This does not mean that, if afforded the opportunity later, they will spurn it.
+They might go to school with Christians, and might even get invited to church once or twice a year, but they lack the “home court advantage” of daily evangelistic opportunities.
+Those who do not make an early decision for Christ in most cases did not have the opportunity.

 Remember studies have shown most of our evangelistic activity is directed at people who already consider themselves to be Christians–and their families.
 Most evangelism is pastoral, or programmatic, and enjoyed by Christians: preaching in churches, special classes, Sunday Schools, Christian concerts, Bibles that Christians buy, Christian radio stations, Christian preaching on TV watched by Christians–on and on.
 Much of this is aimed at Christians, and at people who have already heard and decided against Christianity–but maybe one more offer might click. (“Maybe you’ve heard this over and over–but today is the day.”)
 Very little is aimed at people who have little exposure at all.